Report an abandoned vehicle

 - Significant bodywork damage

-- Broken windscreen/windows
+- Broken windows or lights

 - Missing wheels